Skip to main content

 • Package.swift -> Package.resolved

-You'll have to read the documentation for the ruleset you use to figure out an approach to do this, and also add to the MODULE.bazel file by searching the Registry and following rules install instructions.
+You'll have to read the documentation for the ruleset you use to figure out an approach to do this, and also add to the MODULE.bazel file by searching the Registry and following ruleset install instructions.

 Configuring the downloader

 Bazel's downloader is full-featured, and you can use it to block undesired network access, fetch via your corporate proxy or artifact repository, and more.
+Beware though, that some ruleset use the Bazel downloader while others do not.

 Eager fetches